- Title: Prince

 As per his order, only those in direct succession to the British throne — the children and grandchildren of the monarch — could receive the HRH (his or her royal highness) title.
-The rules were meant to limit the number of titles bestowed upon members of the royal family.
+The rules were meant to limit the number of titles bestowed upon royal family members.

 “The grandchildren of the sons of any such Sovereign in the direct male line (save only the eldest living son of the eldest son of the Prince of Wales) shall have and enjoy in all occasions the style and title enjoyed by the children of Dukes of these Our Realms,” the patent stated.

 In his letter, George V stated that the great-grandchildren of the monarch, excluding the eldest, would not automatically become princes or princesses.
 Thus, only Prince George, the eldest son of Prince William and third in line to the throne, inherits the title of prince.
-Meanwhile, Archie, who is seventh in line to the throne, is automatically disqualified from assuming a royal title.
+Meanwhile, Archie is seventh in line to the throne and is automatically disqualified from assuming a royal title.